hiroy/clover-text-ltsv/readme.md

-# Clover\Text\LTSV
+# LTSV

 Labeled Tab-separated Values (LTSV; cf. http://ltsv.org/) parser for PHP.

 ## Install

-If using [Composer](http://getcomposer.org/) as a dependency management tool, you can bring Clover\Text\LTSV in your environment easily with settings below.
+Using [Composer](http://getcomposer.org/) as a dependency management tool, you can bring `Clover\Text\LTSV` in your environment easily with settings below.

 ```
 {